annotorious/annotorious/README.md

 ## Community

-Visit the [Discussions Forum](https://github.com/annotorious/annotorious/discussions) for community support, or file an issue on the [Issue Tracker](https://github.com/annotorious/annotorious/issues).
+Visit the [Discussion Forum](https://github.com/annotorious/annotorious/discussions) for community support, or file an issue on the [Issue Tracker](https://github.com/annotorious/annotorious/issues).

 ## Become a Sponsor